 12.5.
 It is not permitted to take food or drink into the auditorium or to eat or drink there.

-12.7.
+12.8.
 Smoking is forbidden in all publicly accessible rooms of Festspielhaus Bayreuth.

 The creation of images or of sound recordings of any kind in the auditorium is prohibited, not least for reasons relating to copyright.
-Violations may lead to claims for damages or measures in accordance with Paragraph 12.1.
+Violations may lead to claims for damages or measures in accordance with 12.1.

 14.2.
-By purchasing an entry ticket and/or visiting the performance, the visitor declares his/her agreement that BF, its delegates or any authorised third-party can make audio-visual recordings or photographic images of the visitor which render the visitor recognisable as a visitor of the performance, furthermore, that copies of these images may be made and that they may be utilised with regard to their content to the fullest extent without temporal or spatial limits.
-Claims, including any relating to payment, on the part of the affected visitor are not justified by this.
+By purchasing an ticket or visiting the performance, the visitor declares his/her further agreement that BF, its delegates or any authorised third-party can make audio-visual recordings or photographic images of the visitor which render the visitor recognisable as a visitor of the performance, furthermore, that copies of these images may be made and that they may be utilised with regard to their content to the fullest extent without temporal or spatial limits.
+Any claims – including any related to remuneration – of the affected viewers are not justified by this.

 14.3.
-The procurer of the ticket and the visitor of the performance are aware that both in the festival house and on the festival grounds photographs and audio-visual recordings can be made by other visitors which could render the visitor recognisable as a visitor of the performance.
-BF is not liable for such recordings or photographs; this is particularly valid in the case that such recordings or photographs are made publicly accessible in the Internet (e.g. social media platforms such as Facebook etc.).
+The procurer of the ticket and the visitor of performance are aware that both in the festival house and on the festival grounds photographs and audiovisual recordings can be made by other visitors which could render the visitor recognisable as a visitor of the performance.
+BF is not liable for such recordings or photographs; this is particularly valid in the case that such recordings or photographs are made publicly accessible on the Internet (e.g. social media platforms such as Facebook etc.).
 The regulation at Paragraph 13, as well as any rights or claims of the involved visitor against third parties who have taken such photographs or made such recordings and/or made these publicly accessible, remain untouched.

-By registering for the Newsletter of the Bayreuther Festspiele, the ordering party gives his/her consent that the personal data given by the ordering party, in particular the email address as well as the personal data related to the order, can be used by BF for general and personalised advertising including presentation and offering of special offers and/or services of BF in cooperation with third parties (e,g, sponsors).
-In the case that such presentations and/or advertising are not (or no longer) desired by the ordering party, he/she can contradict or retract this consent at any time.
-Notification in writing using the contact data named in the newsletter (e.g. email, fax, letter) is sufficient.
-Deregistration from the newsletter is also possible at the end of each email.
+By registering for the Bayreuther Festspiele newsletter, the purchaser consents to the use, on the part of BF, of the personal data provided by the Ordering Party, in particular the email address provided and the personal order data, in order to present or offer the Ordering Party both general and personalised advertising and/or special offers and/or services, including BF offers and services in cooperation with third parties (e.g. sponsors).
+If such advertising or presentation is not (or no longer) desired by the customer, he can revoke his consent at any time.
+A message in text form to the contact data mentioned in the newsletter (e.g. email, fax, letter) or unsubscription is sufficient.
+To unsubscribe from the newsletter it is possible to use the link at the end of each email.

-In the case that regulations within these General Terms and Conditions of Use should be or become completely or partly inoperative or void, the remaining effectiveness will remain unaffected by this.
+In the case that regulations within these General Terms and Conditions of Use should be or become completely or partly inoperative or void, their remaining effectiveness will remain unaffected by this.
 A void clause or part clause is to be replaced by a regulation which comes, with regard to content, closest to the void regulation.

 Prof. Katharina Wagner, Holger von Berg

-Managing Directors (Geschäftsführer) Bayreuther Festspiele GmbH
+Managing Directors of Bayreuther Festspiele GmbH